top of page

 A secret garden

-But now it was time to leave.
-I wanted to visit nearby Columbia Road flower market to buy some herbs and plants.
+I walked back up to Columbia Road flower market to buy some herbs and plants.
 There were hundreds of different plants on the stalls and I chose a fox glove, growing tall and strong.

 Fox Glove

-My visits to the green spaces of Hackney would end here.
-I took the plant home to plant in my garden and thought of the gloveless fox I had seen earlier that day.
+My walk through the countryside of East London would end here.
+I took it home to plant in my garden and thought of the gloveless fox I had seen earlier that day.

 Buses 26, 55, 149 or Hoxton Station